-Natural communities other than floodplain forest, emergent marsh, and warm-water streams may exist along the various alternatives and near the proposed return flow outfall locations, but because of their topographical location within the southeastern Wisconsin landscape and distance from the discharge location, they are not likely to be affected by minor changes in water elevations and flow.
-They could, however, be affected by pipeline construction or groundwater drawdown, the impacts of which are described in Attachment 6-5 with a relative comparison summary in Table 5-35.
+Natural communities other than those adapted to live immediately adjacent to waterways may exist along the various alternatives and near the proposed return flow outfall location, but because of their topographical location within the southeastern Wisconsin landscape and distance from the discharge location, they are not likely to be affected by minor changes in water elevations and flow.
+They could, however, be affected by pipeline construction or groundwater drawdown, the impacts of which are described in Appendix 6-5 with a relative comparison summary in Table 5-35.